WebexSamples/guest-issuer-lab/readme.md

 ## Setup

-From your Node project, install the lab Node module dependancies jsonwebtoken by typing `npm install`
+From your Node project, install the lab Node module dependancies  by typing `npm install`

 ## Step 1